engageintellect/engage-homepage/src/content/post/how-to-use-react-tailwind-and-svelte-inside-astro.md

 ---
 publishDate: 2023-03-18T00:00:00Z
-title: Using React and Svelte Components Inside Astro
+title: How to use React, Tailwind, and Svelte Inside Astro
-description: How to use React and Svelte components inside Astro.
+description: How to use React and Svelte components inside Astro with TailwindCSS.
-excerpt: How to use React and Svelte components inside Astro.
+excerpt: How to use React and Svelte components inside Astro with TailwindCSS.
 category: Articles
 image: 'https://engage-blog.vercel.app/_next/image?url=https%3A%2F%2Fwww.notion.so%2Fimage%2Fhttps%253A%252F%252Fcss-tricks.com%252Fwp-content%252Fuploads%252F2021%252F05%252Fastro-homepage.png%3Ftable%3Dblock%26id%3D63300481-8309-489c-bdbc-169195374161%26cache%3Dv2&w=3840&q=75'
 tags: